ccbogel/QualCoder/README.md

 Optional: VLC for audio/video coding.
 Optional: ffmpeg installed for speech-to-text and waveform image see here to install ffmpeg on Windows:  https://phoenixnap.com/kb/ffmpeg-windows.

-For installing from source you will need to have Python 3.10 or a newer version installed.

 On the first start of QualCoder, you may want to [setup the AI enhanced features](#setup-of-the-ai-features) as described below.

 ### Windows